 February is the month of romantic love, but I've been reflecting on a different kind of love.
 A love that has been trying to teach me how to bear unbearable pain.
 An unrelenting love that demanded I hold my seat as my dying sister screamed for pain relief; that tethered my soul to Earth as I tried to escape the pain of my son's birth; that squeezed my body through the gauntlet of postpartum pain and depression; that braces me as I sit upright all night holding sick, sleepless children.
 This is the territory every mom and caregiver knows well.

-One year ago on the winter solstice, I led my final integration group as director of the Psychedelic Program in New York.
+One year ago on the winter solstice, I led my final integration group as director of the Psychedelic Education and Continuing Care Program in New York.
 While I typically guide participants through a reflective journey into their past experiences, on this night I invited them to envision the reality they wished to inhabit six months into the future, on the summer solstice.
 I was pleasantly surprised to see a vision of myself giving birth to my son, a ray of light reaching through the darkness to greet me.